 Although a bench can help isolate the muscles, if you have a simple set of dumbbells and a bit of creativity almost any workout can be effective.

-Have no fear, we are here to provide you the tools and resources necessary to make your chest workout complete even without a bench.
+And we are here to provide you with the tools and resources necessary for dumbbell chest exercises without a bench.

 Some of the exercises we’ll be looking at today include: